 Identifying quality sheets

 What matters when choosing a quality set of sheets, is the quality of the fabric they are made from.
 Look for long-staple cottons such as combed cotton, Egyptian cotton or Pima cotton.
-Choose Percale sheets if you prefer a smooth and crisp feel, or Sateen sheets if you prefer softer and silkier sheets.
+Choose Percale sheets if you prefer a smooth and crisp feel that is cool to the touch, or Sateen sheets if you prefer softer and silkier sheets.
 Don’t rely on the feel in the store as manufacturers use enhancers which wash out quickly.
 Good quality sheets should feel better with every wash, and they won’t pill.

 At The Good Sheet we only offer high quality fabrics – because we think a good sleep is the key to everything.
 Our cotton sheets will only get better and better - try them and feel the difference a good sheet makes.